gpoehl/phpReport/docs/source/actions.rst

 During instantiation of the report class you might replace some of the configuration parameters.

-Events like a group change will trigger an individual groupHeader action for defined groups.
+Events like a group change will trigger individual action for defined groups.
 To be able to execute different action types the group() method also allows replacing the default action.